- The Microsoft Windows EapHost 2002 error occurs due to several factors.

 Skipping: Eap method DLL path name validation failed.
 Error: typeId=43, authorId=9, vendorId=0, vendorType=0

-Also, Windows users who experience this error problem do not have any connectivity problem but they experience software conflicts issues in the long run.
+Also, Windows users who experience this error problem do not have any connectivity problems but they experience software conflicts issues in the long run.

-How to fix Windows EapHost error 2002
+How do I fix Windows EapHost 2002 error?

 - Run SFC scan